Hittite grammar: Syntax

+Yes-no questions were marked using prosodic features such as rising intonation.
+In writing, they were partially left unmarked: Scribes in Assyria and Babylonia who wrote Akkadian in cuneiform script (and later Hittites as well) sometimes indicated the interrogative intonation by a plene spelling of the vowel in the final syllable of the central word in the interrogative clause.
+Nevertheless, the use of this device in Hittite was rare and probably not codified.

 Verb conjugation

-When compared with other early-attested Indo-European languages, such as Ancient Greek and Sanskrit, the verb system in Hittite is morphologically relatively uncomplicated.
-There are two general verbal classes according to which verbs are inflected, the mi-conjugation and the hi-conjugation.
-There are two voices (active and medio-passive), two moods (indicative and imperative), two aspects (perfective and imperfective), and two tenses (present and preterite).

-Additionally, the verbal system displays two infinitive forms, one verbal substantive, a supine and a participle.
-Rose (2006) lists 132 hi-verbs and interprets the hi/mi oppositions as vestiges of a system of grammatical voice ("centripetal voice" vs. "centrifugal voice").
+When compared with other early-attested Indo-European languages, such as Ancient Greek and Sanskrit, the verb system is Hittite is morphologically relatively uncomplicated.
+There are two general verbal classes according to which verbs are inflected, the mi-conjugation and the ḫi-conjugation.
+The names are drawn by the ending of the first person singular in the present tense.
+Rose (2006) lists 132 ḫi-verbs and interprets the ḫi-mi oppositions as vestiges of a system of grammatical voice ("centripetal voice" vs. "centrifugal voice").